 What we do

-The IRM Risk Special Interest Group was established over 15 years ago to provide practical guidance for charities about managing risk and opportunities by sharing knowledge, tips and best practice amongst sector professionals.
-Our overall aim is to increase the sector's knowledge of risk management best practice, to explore practical solutions for managing sector challenges (such as new regulation requirements), and provide a forum where risk professionals can meet to learn from one another and share up to date risk management practice.
+The IRM Charities Special Interest Group was established to provide practical guidance about managing risk and opportunities by sharing knowledge, tips and best practice amongst sector professionals.
+Our aim is to increase the sector's knowledge of risk management best practice, to explore practical solutions for managing sector challenges (such as new regulation requirements), and provide opportunities for risk professionals to learn from one another and share up to date risk management practice.

 For all enquiries please contact email@example.com

 The Charities SIG, together with risk professionals, has developed several publications to support and improve risk management across the sector.
 We are very grateful to those who have been involved in developing our publications including the content writers and editors and we are pleased to offer our publications for free on the IRM website.
 Below are some examples of recent publications.

 - Emerging risks in the charity sector updated with the opportunity side of risk

 - People and recruitment Risks

 - Managing opportunities

 The IRM Charities SIG will continue to consider how charities can manage emerging risks and resilience, with attention placed on the opportunity side of risk.